osome-iu/hoaxy-backend/README.md

 9. Configure Hoaxy for your needs.
 You may want to edit at least the following files:
       - `conf.yaml` is the main configuration file.

-        Search for `*** REQUIRED ***` in conf.yaml to find settings that must be configured, including database login information, Twitter access tokens, etc.
+        Search for `*** REQUIRED ***` in conf.yaml to find settings that must be configured, including database login information, Twitter access tokens, mercury parser locations etc.

       - `domains_claim.txt`, `domains_factchecking.txt` and `sites.yaml` are site data files, which specify which domains need to be tracked.